-Course Title Research Lab Course: Devices Processing

-Modulo ID

-Responsible Lecturer AEMINENTIO

-Hollonic Moditorranoan University

-Somostor

-Bolation to ourriculum S Mandatory course

-Credit pointe (ECTS)

-Topohing type 7.5

-Workload Lecture: 36 h, tutorial: 12 h, additional individual work of the student / homework time: 147 h, total number of estimated working hours: 195 h

-Course description This module provides an introduction to modern processing techniques that research & industrial laboratories follow towards the fabrication of organic & perovskite semiconductor devices.
+Course Title Research Lab Course: Devices Processing Techniques and Characterisation Methods Module ID 4EMINENT108 Responsible Lecturer Dr. Konstantinos Rogdakis University Hellenic Mediterranean University Semester 3 Relation to curriculum Mandatory course Credit points (ECTS) 7.5 Teaching type Lecture and exercises Workload Lecture: 36 h, tutorial: 12 h, additional individual work of the student / homework time: 147 h, total number of estimated working hours: 195 h Course description This module provides an introduction to modern processing techniques that research & industrial laboratories follow towards the fabrication of organic & perovskite semiconductor devices.
 It will cover the whole range of device fabrication processes, from raw materials to the market.
-Accordingly, among the proposed technologies only those applicable for large-scale manufacturing of organic semiconductor devices will be addressed

-Learning Outcomes The students will be able to: Synthesise and characterise graphene, and perovskite thin films.
+Accordingly, among the proposed technologies only those applicable for large-scale manufacturing of organic semiconductor devices will be addressed Learning Outcomes The students will be able to: Synthesise and characterise graphene, and perovskite thin films.
 Construct and characterise (electrical, optical and stability characterisation) graphene and perovskite based solar cells, gas sensing elements.
 Use roll-to-roll (R2R) and sheet-to-sheet (S2S) printing processes.
 Assessment method Final written exam (2 hours) - 100% of the grade Literature Will be announced within the first lecture Research Papers

 Course Title Energy Devices (Solar Cells and Batteries) Module ID 4EMINENT109 Responsible Lecturer Prof. Dr. E. Kymakis and Prof. Dr. D. Vernadou University Hellenic Mediterranean University Semester 3 Relation to curriculum Mandatory course Credit points (ECTS) 7.5 Teaching type Lecture and exercises.
 Workload Lecture: 36 h, tutorial: 12 h, additional individual work of the student / homework time: 147 h, total number of estimated working hours: 195 h Course description The management of energy production and storage is a key Energy Policy in Europe, and a requirement for Energy Interventions in Existing Buildings as well as the automotive industry.
 New constructions must comply to low energy consumption by applying the latest research on materials and devices for Energy Harvesting, Saving and Storage.
 In addition, the generation of electricity should be contributing in preventing climate change.
 The main goal is the continuous effort to save Energy, reduce air pollution from internal combustion engines and sustainable development.
-The subject of this course is the presentation and evaluation of modern efficient technologies aimed at Energy Saving.
-Storage and Production, providing a variety of concepts.
-Learning Outcomes The students will be able to: Understand and explain the operation of an energy harvesting device.
-Understand and explain the operational principles of energy storage devices.
-Fabricate the materials consist the various building blocks of an energy storage device.
-Fabricate and characterise energy storage devices (batteries and capacitors).
+The subject of this course is the presentation and evaluation of modern efficient technologies aimed at Energy Saving, Storage and Production, providing a variety of concepts.
+Learning Outcomes The students will be able to: • Understand and explain the operation of an energy harvesting device. • Understand and explain the operational principles of energy storage devices. • Fabricate the materials consist the various building blocks of an energy storage device. • Fabricate and characterise energy storage devices (batteries and capacitors).
 Assessment method Final written exam (2 hours) - 100% of the grade Literature Will be announced within the first lecture Research Papers (mainly Review papers)